What do you know about Canada? Here’s a list of 25 Interesting facts about Canada and Canadians that you probably didn’t know!

 Flag of Canada

-One of the most recognized flags in the world thanks to the iconic maple leaf.
+The Canadian flag is one of the most recognized flags in the world thanks to the iconic maple leaf.
+It features red and white colors.

 How many of these Canada Facts did you know beforehand?
 Share your result in the comment section below!